lfields90/Study-Buddy/README.md

 # StudyBuddy
 ## General Information

-StudyBuddy (http://the-study-buddy.herokuapp.com) is a group project Rails app for Launch Academy's 2015 Summer Cohort created by Nora Delaney, Lamonte Fields, Brian Hogue and Andrew Wortham.
+StudyBuddy (http://the-study-buddy.herokuapp.com) is a group project Rails app for Launch Academy's 2015 Summer Cohort created by Nora Delaney, LaMonte Fields, Brian Hogue and Andrew Wortham.
 It is a site used to find good places to study as recommended and reviewed by users.
 It utilizes Ruby (2.0.0), CSS, HTML and Javascript.

 ## Getting Started